-$^{1}$ The pasture system figure is based on the maximum annual potential of 3.04 Mg C ha $^{1}$ yr $^{1}$ for pasture with improved grass species as reviewed by Conant et al., 2001.
-Globally, there is much more grassland and pasture than cropland.
+&lt;sup>1The pasture system figure is based on the maximum annual potential of 3.04 Mg C ha-1 yr for pasture with improved grass species as

 Regenerative Organic Agricultural Practices that Sequester Carbon

 Sequestration means maximizing the carbon dioxide pulled from the atmosphere by plant growth and minimizing the loss of that carbon once it is stored in soil.
 In technical terms, it is the net difference between atmospheric carbon fixed through photosynthesis and carbon respired from all ecosystem constituents.
 Achieving on-farm carbon sequestration must be made an explicit management goal, but there are longstanding regenerative management practices that are already proven soil carbon builders.